marcosbermejo/itunesapi/README.md

 const response = await axios.get<ItunesResult>(url)
 ```

-The drawback here is it has bad testeability.
+The drawback here is it has bad testability.
 In the test we should mock all axios using this:

 ```ts
 // ./src/test/app.service.spec.ts